byErikas/cache-tags/README.md

 ```
 composer require byerikas/classic-taggable-cache
 ```
-To use the new driver - edit your `config/cache.php` and under `stores.YOUR_STORE.driver` set the value to `taggable-redis`, and run `php artisan optimize`.
+To use the new driver - edit your `config/cache.php` and under `stores.YOUR_STORE.driver` set the value to `redis-tags`, and run `php artisan optimize`.
 It's recommended to have a scheduled command that would prune your stale tags to clean up memory.
 The command is `php artisan cache:prune-stale-tags`.

 To prevent any memory issues use Redis/Valkey `maxmemory-policy` of `volatile-*`.